 Membership in Theta Tau provides benefits for the alumnus as well as for the student member.
-Upon leaving school, the member becomes a part of the larger body of successful Theta Tau alumni located throughout the world - members ready and willing to advise and assist.
+Upon leaving school, the member becomes a part of the larger body of successful Theta Tau alumni located throughout the world members ready and willing to advise and assist.

-Beginning in 1908 with the establishment of Theta Tau's first alumni association, there has been an opportunity for alumni to participate in alumni clubs and associations located in major centers of engineering activity.
+Beginning in 1908 with the establishment of Theta Tau's first alumni association, there has been an opportunity for alumni to participate in alumni clubs and association, there has been an opportunity for alumni to participate in alumni clubs and association so located in major centers of engineering activity.
 Membership in each alumni organization is open to any Theta Tau alumnus living in the area it serves.
-Upon locating in a new area fater graduation, each alumni organization shown on the list in The Gene, or it none is nearby, contact the Executive Secretary for information on organizing an alumni club, and the names and addresses of Theta Tau alumni in the area.
+Upon locating in a new area after graduation, each member should contact the local Alumni Field Secretary or the officers of an alumni organization shown on the list in The Gen," or if none is nearby, contact the Executive Secretary for information on organizing an alumni club, and the names and addresses of Theta Tau alumni in the area.

-There is a vast opportunity for service to Theta Tau by alumni besides that of participating in an alumni organization.
-The Executive Secretary welcomes an expression of interest from any alumnus willing to serve the Praternity in promoting alumni activities in his area, in advising a nearby chapter, in providing contacts or help in stabilisting new chapters, in serving as an Alumni Field Secretary, on a national Theta Tau committee, or as a national officer.
+There is a vast opportunity for service to Theta Tau by alumni beside that of participating in an alumni organization.
+The Executive Secretary welcomes an expression of interest from any alumnus willing to serve the Fraternity in promoting alumni activities in his area, in advising a nearby chapter, in providing contacts or help in establishing new chapters, in serving as an Alumni Field Secretary, on a national Theta Tau committee, or as a national officer.
 As in the case of a student member, the alumnus actively involved with Theta Tau affairs will experience the greatest benefits of membership.

-THE OPEN MOTTO OF THETA TAU
+THE OPEN MOTTO OF THETA TAIL